 Nonlubricated-plug valves may use a tapered plug with a mechanical lifting device that unseats the plug before it is turned to reduce the operating torque required.
 Or it may have an elastomeric sleeve or plug coating with a low coefficient of rubbing friction.

 Plug valves are extremely versatile valves that are found widely in low-pressure sanitary and industrial applications, especially petroleum pipelines, chemical processing and related fields, and power plants.
 They are high capacity valves that can be used for directional flow control, even in moderate vacuum systems.
-They can safely and efficiently handle gas and liquid fuel, and extreme temperature flow, such as boiler feed water, condensate, and similar elements.
-They can also be used to regulate the flow of liquids containing suspended solids (slurries).
+They can safely and efficiently handle gas and liquid fuel, and extreme temperature flow, such as boiler feed water, condensate, and similar media.
+Plug valves can also be used to regulate the flow of liquids containing suspended solids (slurries).

 Related Products & Services